petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas, we will analyze each atomic sub-formula and then combine them to understand when the larger sub-formulas are true:
+To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then build up to larger sub-formulas.

 1. Atomic Sub-formulas:

-   - $e_1$ is sending a PTAG: This sub-formula is true when event $e_1$ in the RTI involves the RTI sending a Provisional Tag Advance Grant (PTAG) message.
+   - `(e_1 is (Sending PTAG))`: This sub-formula is true when event $e_1$ is an event in which the RTI sends a PTAG message.
-   - Federate($e_1$) = Federate($e_2$): This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2$.
+   - `(Federate(e_1) = Federate(e_2))`: This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2$.
-   - Tag $e_1$ ≤ Tag $e_2$: This sub-formula is true when the logical tag of event $e_1$ is less than or equal to the logical tag of event $e_2.
+   - `((Tag e_1) ≤ (Tag e_2))`: This sub-formula is true when the tag of event $e_1$ is less than or equal to the tag of event $e_2`.
-   - $e_2$ is sending a TAG: This sub-formula is true when event $e_2$ in the RTI involves the RTI sending a TAG message.
+   - `(e_2 is (Sending TAG))`: This sub-formula is true when event $e_2$ is an event in which the RTI sends a TAG message.

 2. Larger Sub-formulas:

-   - ((e_1 is (Sending PTAG)) ∧ (Federate($e_1$) = Federate($e_2$)) ∧ (Tag $e_1$ ≤ Tag $e_2$)): This sub-formula is true when event $e_1$ in the RTI is sending a PTAG, the federate associated with $e_1$ is the same as the federate associated with $e_2$, and the logical tag of $e_1$ is less than or equal to the logical tag of $e_2.
+   - `((e_1 is (Sending PTAG)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2)))`: This sub-formula is true when all three atomic sub-formulas are true simultaneously.
+It represents the conjunction of the RTI sending a PTAG message, both events occurring in the same federate, and the tag of $e_1$ being less than or equal to the tag of $e_2$.
-   - (e_2 is (Sending TAG)): This sub-formula is true when event $e_2$ in the RTI is sending a TAG message.
+   - `((e_1 is (Sending PTAG)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2))) ∧ (e_2 is (Sending TAG))`: This sub-formula is true when the previous sub-formula is true and event $e_2$ is an event in which the RTI sends a TAG message.

-3. Implication:
+3. Analysis:
+   - The larger sub-formula `((e_1 is (Sending PTAG)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2)))` is true when the RTI sends a PTAG message, both events occur in the same federate, and the tag of $e_1$ is less than or equal to the tag of $e_2$.
+This condition ensures that the PTAG message is sent before the TAG message.
-   - (((e_1 is (Sending PTAG)) ∧ (Federate($e_1$) = Federate($e_2$)) ∧ (Tag $e_1$ ≤ Tag $e_2$)) ∧ (e_2 is (Sending TAG))): This sub-formula represents the antecedent of the implication and is true when event $e_1$ sends a PTAG, the federate associated with $e_1$ is the same as the federate associated with $e_2$, the logical tag of $e_1$ is less than or equal to the logical tag of $e_2, and event $e_2$ sends a TAG message.
+   - The sub-formula `((e_1 is (Sending PTAG)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2))) ∧ (e_2 is (Sending TAG))` further refines the condition by requiring that the TAG message is sent after the PTAG message.

+Therefore, the antecedent of the implication is true when the RTI sends a PTAG message, both events occur in the same federate, the tag of $e_1$ is less than or equal to the tag of $e_2$, and then the RTI sends a TAG message.
+This sequence of events ensures that the PTAG message is sent before the TAG message, leading to the implication that event $e_1$ precedes event $e_2` in physical time.
-By breaking down the antecedent into its sub-formulas, we can understand the conditions under which each sub-formula is true and how they collectively contribute to the truth of the larger sub-formulas and the overall implication.

-_(This explanation was generated in 12 seconds.)_
+_(This explanation was generated in 14 seconds.)_

 ### Summary of the meaning of formula 8

-The formula states that if event $e_1$ in the RTI involves the RTI sending a Provisional Tag Advance Grant (PTAG) message to a federate, where the federate associated with $e_1$ is the same as the federate associated with event $e_2$, and the logical tag of $e_1$ is less than or equal to the logical tag of $e_2, and event $e_2$ in the RTI involves the RTI sending a Tag Advance Grant (TAG) message, then event $e_1$ must occur before event $e_2$ in physical time.
-In simpler terms, this formula ensures that when the RTI sends a PTAG message to a federate followed by sending a TAG message to the same federate with a higher or equal logical tag, the PTAG message must precede the TAG message in the sequence of events to maintain the correct temporal order within the federated system.
+The formula states that if event $e_1$ in the RTI sends a PTAG message to a federate and the tag of $e_1$ is less than or equal to the tag of another event $e_2$ in the same federate where $e_2$ sends a TAG message, then event $e_1$ precedes event $e_2` in physical time.
+This implies that the PTAG message must be sent before the TAG message in the same federate to maintain the temporal order of events.

+In essence, the formula ensures a specific ordering constraint between the sending of a PTAG message and a TAG message within the same federate.
+It guarantees that the PTAG message, which grants permission to advance in logical time, is always sent before the TAG message, which actually advances the logical time.
+This sequential ordering is crucial to maintain the logical consistency and temporal integrity of the events within the federate.

+By proving that this formula holds true for all possible combinations of events $e_1$ and $e_2$, we establish a fundamental rule governing the temporal relationship between these specific types of messages sent by the RTI within a federate.

-_(This explanation was generated in 4 seconds.)_
+_(This explanation was generated in 5 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct because it aligns with the operational rules governing logical time advancement in federated simulations.
-The Provisional Tag Advance Grant (PTAG) message allows a federate to proceed up to but not including a specified logical time, serving as a preliminary step before full advancement is granted.
-The Tag Advance Grant (TAG) message, on the other hand, authorizes the federate to proceed to and include the specified logical time.
-The logical sequencing of PTAG before TAG for the same or increasing logical tags ensures that federates move through logical time in a controlled and orderly manner, preventing any premature progression to future logical times.
-This ordering respects the causality and consistency required in the simulation's logical timeline, where provisional permissions must logically precede definitive permissions for the same or subsequent logical times.
+The guarantee is correct because it aligns with the operational logic of the RTI and federates concerning time management and message processing.
+A PTAG (Provisional Tag Advance Grant) message is sent by the RTI to a federate to indicate that the federate may proceed up to, but not including, a specified logical time.
+This message is provisional and does not commit the federate to a new logical time.
+The TAG (Tag Advance Grant) message, on the other hand, authorizes the federate to advance to and include a specific logical time, finalizing the time advancement.
+The ordering guarantee ensures that a federate receives permission to tentatively advance in logical time (PTAG) before receiving final authorization to commit to that advancement (TAG).
+This sequence is necessary to maintain the integrity of logical time progression within the simulation, ensuring that federates process events in an order that respects both the logical temporal order and the dependencies between events.

-_(This explanation was generated in 27 seconds.)_
+_(This explanation was generated in 10 seconds.)_

 ## Formula 9